HelloWorldLTY/SpaIM/README.md

 ## Datasets

 All datasets used in this study are publicly available.
-Data sources and details are provided in Supplemental Table 1.
+Data sources and details are provided in [`Supplemental_Table_1`](./Supplemental_Table_1.xlsx).

+-
-The datasets of NanoString CosMx SMI are available from [https://nanostring.com/products/cosmx-spatial-molecular-imager/nsclc-ffpe-dataset/](https://nanostring.com/products/cosmx-spatial-molecular-imager/nsclc-ffpe-dataset/).
+- The datasets of NanoString CosMx SMI are available from [https://nanostring.com/products/cosmx-spatial-molecular-imager/nsclc-ffpe-dataset/](https://nanostring.com/products/cosmx-spatial-molecular-imager/nsclc-ffpe-dataset/).

 ## Trained models